 Berry Consultants employs world renowned experts in Bayesian statistics and clinical trial strategy, and strives to set the standard for innovative clinical trial design, analysis, and implementation.
 Meet our growing team.

 Scott Berry is President and a Senior Statistical Scientist at Berry Consultants.
 He earned his MS and PhD in statistics from Carnegie Mellon University and was an Assistant Professor at Texas A&M University before co-founding Berry Consultants in 2000.
 He has led Berry Consultants to be widely regarded as the premier Bayesian consulting company in the world.
 Since 2000, he has been involved in the design of hundreds of Bayesian adaptive clinical trials of pharmaceuticals and medical devices and has become an opinion leader in the field of Bayesian adaptive clinical trials.
 Some of these trials have been groundbreaking trial designs, setting new standards for innovation and flexibility in trial design.
 These include the trials supporting the first fully Bayesian approval by the center for drug evaluation of the United States FDA (Pravastatin-Aspirin combination) and the statistical design for Time Magazine’s #2 Medical Breakthrough of 2007 (Veridex’s GeneSearch BLN Assay).

-Michelle A. Detry is the Adaptive Trial Execution Manager & Statistical Scientist for Berry Consultants with expertise in Phase I, II, and III clinical trial design and analysis/reporting in support of Data Monitoring Committees (DMCs).
+Michelle A. Detry is a Director, Adaptive Trial Execution & Senior Statistical Scientist for Berry Consultants with expertise in Phase I, II, and III clinical trial design and analysis/reporting in support of Data Monitoring Committees (DMCs).
 She received her PhD in Biometry in 2003 from the University of Texas-Houston School of Public Health.
 Prior to joining Berry Consultants in 2011, Dr. Detry was an Assistant Scientist in the Department of Biostatistics & Medical Informatics in the University of Wisconsin School of Medicine and Public Health.
 In that role, she led projects focused on the design and creation of reports prepared for independent DMCs for multicenter Phase II/III and Phase III industry sponsored clinical trials, frequently taught seminars on study design and statistical methods to postdoctoral clinical fellows, and co-developed the workshop series “Clinical Research Study Design”.
 Prior to her position at the University of Wisconsin, Michelle was a Principal Statistical Analyst at the University of Texas M. D. Anderson Cancer where she designed clinical trials using Bayesian methods.
 In addition to clinical trials, Dr. Detry has experience in the analysis of data for healthcare quality improvement, epidemiology, and basic science research.

 Mark Fitzgerald joined Berry Consultants as a Statistical Scientist in 2013.
 He earned his PhD in statistics from Carnegie Mellon University in 1996, and has since worked at Los Alamos National Laboratory, University of Colorado at Denver, and Neptune and Company.
 He has broad experience with statistical and mathematical modeling in a wide range of scientific disciplines.
 He especially enjoys collaborating with other researchers, which has led to work in a variety of fields, including medicine, functional magnetic resonance imaging, physics, chemistry, ecology, manufacturing, and environmental science.
 His research efforts emphasize stochastic simulation, Bayesian analysis, decision analysis, and expert elicitation.
 He has contributed to papers across disciplines with his many collaborators, as well as serving as Associate Editor for the Journal of Computational and Graphical Statistics.